gabby/family_friday/README.md

 ### Future Improvements

-To account for the above limitations I would consider the following improvements:
+To address the above limitations I would consider the following improvements:

-* Database: to store additional data like: department, attending/not-attending, previous group formations, this would serve as one source of truth to any employee who would like to generate a group, and can account if a group has already been generated
+* Database and API - store additional data (i.e. team, attending/not-attending, previous groups history, etc), serve as one source of truth, accesible from any browser
-* Admin/Employee login so someone may mark themselves as absent, or an admin (ea, office coordinator, HR, etc) could mark others as absent
+* Admin/Employee login -  enable an admin (ea, office coordinator, HR, etc) or employees themselves to mark as not-attending and removed from the grouping list
-* List maintentance will be  more manageable, for example, addnew employees can be automated with one of HR's onboarding processes, and an Admin for example can remove users from a list
+* Maintaining the master employee list will be  more manageable, for example, and can be automated with HR's processes
-* With historical data of groups formed, we can generate different groups each week
+* Generate different groups each week using historical data
-* Dynamic group sizes, for example, can choose from `Fewest Groups`, `Smallest Sized Groups`, `Groups of 4`, etc.
+* Allow for dynamic group sizes, for example, can choose from `Fewest Groups`, `Smallest Sized Groups`, `Groups of 4`, etc.

-This only accounts for core features, but can imagine additional fun features like a random restuarant picker, an ice-breaker question, etc.
+This only accounts for functional features, but I can imagine additional fun features like a random restuarant picker, an ice-breaker question, etc.

 ## Built With